-According to Fidelity Investments, a married couple who retired in 2017 will spend an average of $275,000 of their financial resources on health care throughout retirement.
-Approximately 35% of this figure is for Medicare premiums, 20% for prescription drugs, and 45% for other expenses such as insurance co-pays and deductibles.
+According to Fidelity Investments, a married couple who retired in 2019 will spend an average of $285,000 of their financial resources on health care throughout retirement.
+Approximately 39% of this figure is for Medicare premiums, 19% for pharmaceutical drugs, and 42% for other expenses such as insurance co-pays and deductibles.
 Also, if the need for long-term care arises, that will be an added expense.
 So what can you do today to lower future health care costs and put less strain on retirement resources?
-Make another wise investment…invest in your own good health!
+Make another wise investment … invest in your own good health!

-Just like you have a financial plan to stay on track with spending and saving, make a plan to manage your health and hopefully reduce the impact of health care costs on your retirement.
+Just like you have a financial plan to stay on track with spending and saving, make a plan to manage your health and hopefully reduce the impact of healthcare costs in your retirement.

 - Tax deductible or pre-tax contributions